EddyVerbruggen/nativescript-pushy/README.md

 ## Please note..

-> ⚠️ Do not test on a the iOS simulator as it can't receive the token not actual push notifications.
+> ⚠️ Do not test on a the iOS simulator as it can't receive push notifications.